simple-java-mail/smtp-connection-pool/README.md

 #### Essential performance boost of using a connection pool

-A very common scenario is to have a single connection being reused over many email sending threads and usually this is enough.
+A very common scenario is to have a single connection being reused over many email-sending threads and usually this is enough.
 This can be achieved by having 1 cluster with 1 pool of size 1.
 This already gives a real boost over not using a connection pool, since threads using the same transport but each establishing a new connection each takes half of the time of sending the email itself.